Table of Contents

 - Padded floor area, low profile and high profile

 - Avoid fluorescent lighting or consider adding diffusers to them.
 Also, include overhead lights that have the ability to dim.

 - Add floor or table lamps to soften the lighting.

 - Include sound-absorbing materials like floor carpet tile.

 - Add pillows or even some crash pillows.

 - Some tabletop toys

 Furthermore, you can create sensory rooms on a budget and you can do a lot with do-it-yourself or “DIY” sensory rooms.
 First, start simple and add from there.
 Try to use simple furniture.
 Maybe, your congregation donates chairs.
 Consider asking families within the church to donate items that their children have outgrown.
 On the other hand, you can also fundraise to purchase specific items.
 Furthermore, there may be funding programs available to help you create an accessible and inclusive space.

 Although swings and suspended seats are popular to include in sensory rooms, always use extreme caution if including these features and ensure that the installation meets standards and building codes.
 As well, pay close attention to weight capacity, safety underneath the swing and breadth with a large area of padded flooring and possible wall surface if possible.

 Additional features to consider in a church sensory room

 - Windows to see into the church if the room is adjacent to your area of worship

 - Audio feed

 - Video feed

-- Accessible entrance and most importantly an accessible bathroom
+- Accessible entrance and most importantly an accessible toilet

 - Remove safety and choking hazards for toddlers and young children

 5 ideas for sensory-friendly worship

 Avoid extremes in light.
 No spotlights and no darkness.

 Ensure good quality sound.
 No crackles and no distortions.

 Try to let people know what to expect.
 For those who experience sensory overload, knowing what to expect in advance is helpful.
 So, have an order of service printed to give out and include a standing one on your website.
 Include information such as: how long will the service be, how long is each section and when will there be music?
 Note which sections are loud and which sections are quieter.